Distinctive GWBs from eccentric inspiraling SMBH binaries with a DM spike: Conclusions and discussions

 If the DM spike could survive the halo feedback, then the extreme eccentricity driven by a shallow DM spike might instantly lead to head-on collisions of SMBHBs~\cite{Abrahams:1994xy,Anninos:1994vw,Sperhake:2005uf,Witek:2010xi,Witek:2010az,Berti:2010gx,Gwak:2016cbq,Cook:2017fec,Sperhake:2019oaw,CalderonBustillo:2020xms}, causing a super-position of GW bursts~\cite{Fan:2022wio} even before GWs could dominate the evolution.
 If not, we can put strong constraints on the halo feedback effect from the absence of head-on signals.

 The last concern is how to analytically model these distinctive structures including the oscillation feature we found in the GW spectrum for future data analysis as it is time-consuming to numerically integrate the solved energy spectra over all different population histories.

-\paragraph{Note added: After the appearance of the first version of our manuscript, a similar study on SMBHBs with a DM spike was confronted with recent PTA data in Ref.~\cite{Alonso-Alvarez:2024gdz} but with a more specific focus on the circular orbit and self-interacting DM, which allows for the formation of the isothermal core of the halo that can act as a reservoir for the energy liberated from the SMBH orbits so that the DM spike can survive to solve the final-parsec problem.
-This result necessarily supports our presumption on the existence of such a DM spike during the eccentric inspirals of SMBHBs.\\}
+It is also important to give a full survey on the detailed parameter dependence on the SMBH mass-halo mass relation and other SMBHB population histories.